Wendell Phillips

 Historic Preservation is about maintaining and creating an identity for a city that is revenue generating through cultural tourism and adaptive reuse.
 It is about utilizing financial incentives for new development and growth.
 It is about creating a continuity of visual literacy of the local social/cultural heritage (past, present, and future).
 And it is about fostering an on-going multi-generational civic pride.
 Historic Preservation is about taking a very long-range view of the entire cultural landscape that defines a community through its built environment.

-The Historic Preservation Community (in Ventura) does not wish to enshrine its historic fabric (buildings) and worship them as a monument to the past.
+The Ventura Historic Preservation Community does not wish to enshrine its historic buildings and worship them as a monument to the past.
 Buildings were meant to be used by the living and be a record of their time for the future.
-That is why adaptive reuse is so encouraged by both the Federal and State government.
+That is why adaptive reuse is encouraged by both the Federal and State government.
 Additionally, in the past (and the present) there has been too much “What can the City do for ME?” and not enough “What can WE do for the City?”
 It is the desire of the Historic Preservation Community to work as partners with the City in fostering education and finding equitable solutions for the benefit of all.

 Sign up to hear from us about upcoming events !!